 All the permanent doctors and nurses are trained in family planning.

 Dr Henderson fits contraceptive coils (IUCD and IUS) and Dr Ko fits contraceptive implants.

 You should see one of the doctors if you want to start a new method of contraception, but you can usually see the nurses for routine check-ups after that.

 For information about contraceptive choices, see Family Planning Association.

 We can give advice on sexual infections and do some testing at surgery.

 For full screening for sexual infections, you can go to the local Integrated Sexual Health Clinic at Cardiff Royal Infirmary without needing a referral.

 Telephone 029 2033 5208 for an appointment.

 We have an attached counsellor, who is able to provide short term therapy for some emotional and psychological difficulties.
-Please ask one of the doctors if you think you might benefit from seeing the counsellor.
+Until now access to counselling has been via referral by a GP, but from May 2020 you can self refer:

 The nurses can give most injections needed.
 For further information and advice click here